 The new set of tax laws also reduced the penalty for not having health insurance to $0 and increased the medical expense deduction to 10% of adjusted gross income.

-- Date the earliest filers can expect a refund if they claimed EITC (Earned Income Tax Credit) or ACTC (Additional Child Tax Credit:) The 3rd week of February.
+- Date the earliest filers can expect a refund if they claimed EITC (Earned Income Tax Credit) or ACTC (Additional Child Tax Credit:) February 27, 2020.
 This allows the IRS to verify credits.

 - Information about the Earned Income Tax Credit: claiming an EITC

 - How to track your tax refund: Where’s My Refund?